beko50/PortfolioProjects/Project_2 - Biking Accessories Analysis/README.md

 Datasets were obtained from **[Kaggle](https://www.kaggle.com/datasets/algorismus/adventure-works-in-excel-tables/data)**.
 Sales and return data are available for the period between 01/01/2020 and 30/06/2022.

-## Key Steps
+## Key Objectives
-`Data Preparation` - Files were downloaded in CSV format.
-I then duplicated all these files and began preparing my data in Microsoft Excel.
-To develop key insights from my analysis, I came up with some critical business questions.
+I came up with some critical business questions for this project.
-- Which biking equipment generate the most revenue?
+- Which biking product category generate the most revenue?
 - What is the revenue trend over different time periods (monthly, quarterly, annually)?
 - Which geographic territory of the customer base made the most orders and revenue?
 - Who are the top customers based on orders, revenue, occupation and income level?